Wander through towering rubble and learn about Canada’s deadliest rockslide in a small Alberta town that sits nestled in the mountains.

 As the town grew, the community of “New Frank” popped up northwest of the original town, across the railroad tracks.

-The interpretive centre’s website describes the roar of the slide as being so loud that some people in the town of Cochrane, just outside of Calgary and over 200 kms away from Frank, could hear the noise.
-“Ear-witnesses in and around Frank said the slide lasted approximately 100 seconds,” reads the website, “and the sound was like steam escaping under high pressure.”
+The interpretive centre’s website describes the roar of the slide as being so loud that some people in the town of Cochrane, just outside of Calgary and over 200 km away from Frank, could hear the noise.
+“Ear-witnesses in and around Frank said the slide lasted approximately 100 seconds,” reads the website.
+“And the sound was like steam escaping under high pressure.”

-Scientists estimate that rocks were moving at speeds up to 120 km/h.
+Scientists estimate that rocks were moving at speeds up to 120 km/h as they tumbled down towards the small town.

-The last survivor of the slide Gladys Ennis, who passed away in Bellevue, Washington, on March 20, 1993 at the age of 91.
+The last survivor of the slide, Gladys Ennis, passed away in Bellevue, Washington, on March 20, 1993, at the age of 91.

 Frank Slide Interpretive Centre

-Address: 1.5 km off Highway 3 in Crowsnest Pass, Alberta
+Address: 1.5 km off Highway 3 in Crowsnest Pass, Alta.

 Phone: 403-562-7388